timfong888/digital-garden-template/src/site/notes/Be Their Help Mate.md

 [[The Helpmeet Secret/Help Each Other\|Help Each Other]]

 ## how
+First, read the scripture and devotional privately and reflect on the questions below for about a minute.

+Then come together to discuss the questions or any other items that come up.

 ### privately
 Spend a moment alone and ask yourself these two questions: